Published by BookTower Publishing April 2013 ISBN 978 0 9557163 4 7

 ISBN 978-0-85420-270-6 (Hardback)

 ISBN 978-0-085420-771-3 (Softback)

-This volume covers 1941 to autumn 1943 and includes Mediterranean, Middle East, India and the Far East, the revision of the Sigint service, shortage of personnel and equipment, expansion of the Y Service, dissatisfaction of GC&CS and its reorganisation, organisational problems at Bletchley Park and the Service ministries, the cryptanalytic and intelligence contribution to the War in the West, ‘Fish’, Army and Air Enigma, German railways, Schützstaffel, Police, Abwehr and German naval systems , Service idiosyncrasies, Battle of the Atlantic and the renascence of anti-Japanese Sigint etc.
+This volume covers 1941 to autumn 1943 and includes Mediterranean, Middle East, India and the Far East, the revision of the SIGINT service, shortage of personnel and equipment, expansion of the Y Service, the dissatisfaction of GC&CS and its reorganisation, organisational problems at Bletchley Park and the Service ministries.
+It also covers the cryptanalytic and intelligence contribution to the War in the West, ‘Fish’, Army and Air Enigma, German railways, Schützstaffel, Police, Abwehr and German naval systems, Service idiosyncrasies, Battle of the Atlantic and the renascence of anti-Japanese SIGINT, etc.

-Diagrams include the Y organisation, expansion of the Services Branch of GC&CS, staff employed on Bombes, numbers of Bombes delivered, Allied Sigint success against German naval communications, German reading of Allied traffic, the German diagram drawn up to demonstrate why Enigma was impossible to break.
+Diagrams include the Y organisation, expansion of the Services Branch of GC&CS, staff employed on Bombes, numbers of Bombes delivered, Allied SIGINT success against German naval communications, German reading of Allied traffic, the German diagram demonstrating why Enigma was impossible to break.
 282 pages, 46 pages of diagrams.